 The Architectural Commercial Design program is unique in Wisconsin, meaning there is no other program like it in the state.
 The classes prepare you to translate ideas, rough sketches, specifications and calculations of engineers, architects and designers into commercial and residential working drawings.
 It emphasizes construction techniques and materials used in commercial building design.

 You can participate in the Architecture Club.
-The Architecture Club can provide you with the opportunity to network and learn with architects, attend meetings and field trips, and more.
+The Architecture Club can provide you with the opportunity to network and learn with architects, attend meetings, virtual lunch and learns, and more.